oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 - `POST /meals` - Add a new meal
 - `DELETE /meals/:id` - Removes a meal

 Restart your server by running `node .`.
-Next up you'll connect the frontend using Vanilla JS + AJAX.
+Next up, you'll connect the frontend using Vanilla JS + AJAX.

 ## Make an AJAX Request Without a Library

-Now that you have set up the required REST endpoints it's time to call them from the browser.
+Now that you have set up the required REST endpoints, it's time to call them from the browser.
 AJAX (via `XMLHttpRequest`) has been around for a while now but not surprisingly most developers have never written (or even seen) an `XMLHttpRequest` request.

 I'll admit: I grew up on jQuery.
-It abstracted many browsers and DOM specific quirks.
+It abstracted many browsers and DOM-specific quirks.
 Later in my career, I found it enlightening to challenge myself to not rely on jQuery.
-The site [http://youmightnotneedjquery.com/](http://youmightnotneedjquery.com/) has been an excellent resource that shows you side by side common jQuery calls to vanilla JS.
+The site [http://youmightnotneedjquery.com/](http://youmightnotneedjquery.com/) has been an excellent resource that shows you side-by-side, standard jQuery calls to vanilla JS.

 A `GET` AJAX request is as simple as: